zoya-lala/zoya-lala/README.md

 - I specialize in **Flutter development & React Native**.
 I have experience with **no-code tools** like Webflow and WeWeb.
 - Started my journey with Flutter while working at **ProDT Consulting Services Pvt Ltd**, where I built production-ready features and learned full app lifecycles.
 - Continued expanding my Flutter and React Native expertise at **CDAC**, working on cross-platform projects and native integrations to improve performance and platform-specific UX.
-- Based in **Pune, India**, and always open to collaboration and exciting projects.
+- Based in **Hyderabad, India**, and always open to collaboration and exciting projects.
 - Looking for a **job** as well as **freelancing opportunities** to build a diverse portfolio of applications.

 ---